SyncfusionExamples/navigate-to-the-specific-month-in-.NET-MAUI-Calendar/README.md

-# How to navigate to the specific month in .NET MAUI Calendar (SfCalendar)
+# How to Navigate to a Specific Month in the .NET MAUI Calendar (SfCalendar)

 This repository contains a sample to navigate to the specific month in the [Syncfusion .NET MAUI Calendar](https://help.syncfusion.com/maui/calendar/getting-started) control.

-Please refer the KB through this [link](https://www.syncfusion.com/kb/13827/how-to-navigate-to-the-specific-month-in-net-maui-calendar-sfcalendar).
+Please refer the KB through this [link](https://www.syncfusion.com/kb/13827/how-to-navigate-to-a-specific-month-in-the-net-maui-calendar-sfcalendar).

 ## Syncfusion controls